-Our human capital is the most valuable asset possessed by the Group, believing in their potentials to move the Group forward towards broader horizons.
-On this occasion, I would like to express my profound gratitude and sincere appreciation to all our human cadres working in the Group for their remarkable contributions to the AIB's success and improving its operational performance to achieve the best gains and accomplishments.
-We promise all our loyal and dedicated cadres to continue exerting efforts to create a positive and flexible work environment that protects the rights of all and provides them with more privileges and incentives, as this stems from the Group's deep belief in the essentiality of developing the human element to deliver sustainable growth.
+Our human capital is an essential pillar of our Group, and we believe in its ability to take the Group to broader horizons.
+On this occasion, I would like to express my sincere thanks and deep gratitude to all our employees for their contributions to the renaissance of the Group and improving its operational performance to achieve the best accomplishments.
+We are striving to create a positive and flexible work environment that preserves the rights of all employees and provide them with more privileges and incentives due to our belief in the essence of developing the human element to achieve sustainable development.
+ALBARAKA ANNUAL REPORT 2023 P.25